calysteau/geo-assist/README.md

 # geo-assist
 A Docker based solution to download and prepare geo data. geo-assist contains scripts that allow to download dataset and convert it (**shapefiles**, **geojson**, **mbtiles**).

+## Building geo-assist
+Build the geo-assist image from the Dockerfile.

 ### Build the docker image
 ```bash
 docker build -t geo-assist .